randylubin/story-synth-docs/src/guide/publish.md

 To hardcode your game content follow, these steps:

 1. Download your Google Sheet as a CSV: `File > Download > Comma-separated values`
-2. Convert the .csv file to JSON via [Convert CSV](https://www.convertcsv.com/csv-to-json.htm)
+2. Convert the .csv file to JSON via [Convert CSV](https://www.convertcsv.com/csv-to-json.htm) using the CSV to JSON Array option.
+Make sure "First row is column names" is NOT checked off.
 3. Remove Axios API call in fetchAndCleanSheetData()
 4. In fetchAndCleanSheetData(), set this.gSheet equal to the JSON object from Convert CSV
+5. Remove all references to `.formattedValue` and `.values` (you can just delete those strings)

 ## Next steps